-Planning your re-entry into school can save headaches, time and money.
+Plan your re-entry into school to save headaches, time and money.
 Consider the following suggestions as you prepare to return to the classroom.

 Use industry-leading assessments.
-Assessments can help you make best-fit education and career choices.
-Assess your values and skills using self-assessments, which may include Career Key and Strong Interest Explorer.
+Assessments can help you choose the best education and career options for you.
+Assess your values and skills using self-assessments like Traitify and the Strong Interest Explorer.

 Narrow your interests.
 Use the MySECO Research Occupations tool and the Occupational Outlook Handbook to find job descriptions, work environments, education/licensure requirements and salaries for hundreds of occupations.

 Do your financial homework.
 Use the Know Before You Owe Shopping Sheet to develop an education budget.
 See if you are eligible for the My Career Advancement Account Scholarship.
 Search for scholarships, loans and financial aid using the following resources:

 Locate a mentor.
-Look for a mentor in your career field through Blue Star Families to discuss schools, programs, suggested coursework, internships and activities.
-Be sure to also check out the Military Spouse eMentor Program, where you can receive personalized career guidance, advice, support and inspiration from more experienced military spouses.
-For more information on finding the perfect mentor for your specific needs, visit the Military Spouse Mentoring Programs article on MySECO.
+Look for a mentor in your career field to discuss schools, programs, suggested coursework, internships and activities.
+For more information on finding the perfect mentor for your specific needs, read Military Spouse Mentoring Programs on MySECO.

 If you are working, have a family or are returning to school after a long period away from the classroom, your challenges may differ from a high school student going directly to college.
 Set reasonable expectations and goals.

 - Start slowly.
 Avoid the temptation to overload your schedule.
 Get a sense of course work and exams schedules throughout the term.
 Consider enrolling in less demanding courses until you get in the groove.
 Take fewer credits and excel instead of struggling with too many courses.

 - Structure your schedule.
 Know your syllabus, follow it closely and use it to plan your calendar.
 Schedule regular study times each week.
 Carry reading materials or homework for those extra minutes waiting for a doctor's appointment or during your child's sports practice.

 Ease your transition back to school by using the following tips and resources:

 - Develop new study skills, relearn past coursework and become familiar with new technologies.